MonicahKoina/FlavorQuest/README.md

 •JavaScript- add  front-end interactivity, dynamic functionality and will be used for back-end server logic.

-• Node.js - For generating dynamic  page content , collecting  form data and
-Modifying  data in the  database

 Platforms
 • GitHub: For managing and collaboration.

-Frameworks
-• Express.js: setting up the back-end server

 Books/Resources
 • Mozilla Developer Network: For HTML, CSS, and JavaScript documentation.

-• Node.js Documentation

-• JavaScript.info

 Technology Choice Analysis

--We chose Express.js because of its maturity, extensive middleware options, and larger community support, making it easier to find solutions and integrate additional features despite its cons like Middleware chaining can become complex in larger applications.

 -Fetch API over Axios because it is Native to modern browsers and there is no need for additional libraries.